DXHeroes/knowledge-base-content/practices/package_management.md

 - **Specification**
   The package is not specified and when the new version is published, the package breaks.
 You have to specify the major version at least.
 - **Updating**
-  The dependencies are not updated.
+  Dependencies are not updated.
 Important security bugs fixes could be missing.
 - **Modifications**
-  The packages are downloaded and then their code is modified by hand.
+  Packages are downloaded and then their code is modified by hand.
 The changes disappear after the next installation.
 - **Security**
   The dependency security audit is being ignored.
 - **Different packages**